NotMyMajor/NMM---Compliment-Generator/README.md

 Your browser and computer will both probably try to warn you that the installer is not to be trusted.
 Yes I am not a known app publisher.
 No my installer will not kill your computer.
 I promise.

+If for some reason the installer isn't working for you, you can download the .zip file and extract the program that way.

 The program will ask you for however many compliments you would like it to generate.
 You can plug in "inf", "infinite", or "infinity" and it will spew out compliments until you close the program.

 If you choose to print infinite compliments and you choose the fast type option, you can click anywhere within the window to pause the flow of compliments.